mmatteo-hub/SofAR_Assignment1/README.md

 * `rospy_tutorials`
 * `rostopic`
 * `rqt_image_view`

+## Build the bridge from source
+We firstly need to source the ROS2 with:
+* `source /opt/ros/galactic/setup.bash`;

 Now we have to install all the requirements without the ROS bridge by </br>
 * `colcon build --symlink-install --packages-skip ros1_bridge`